OpenGATE/Gate/docs/introduction.rst

 and 3D rendering tools with original features specific to emission tomography.
 It consists of several hundred C++ classes.
-Mechanisms used to manage time, geometry, and radioactive sources form a core layer of C++ classes close to the GEANT4 kernel :nameref:`gate_layers`.
+Mechanisms used to manage time, geometry, and radioactive sources form a core layer of C++ classes close to the GEANT4 kernel :numref:`gate_layers`.
 An application layer allows for the implementation of user classes derived from the core layer classes, e.g. building specific geometrical volume shapes and/or specifying operations on these volumes like rotations or translations.
 Since the application layer